-If you have a residence anywhere in San Francisco, Marin County or the Bay Area and want to change your name legally, then San Francisco Name Change is for you.
-San Francisco has a many name change courts.
+If you have a residence anywhere in San Francisco and want to change your name legally, then San Francisco Name Change is for you.
+San Francisco has many name change courts.
 The name change process can be a little complicated, but the court order you get, on approval, is honored worldwide.
 And, you can get help to make it almost fun to do.

 In San Francisco, the process is a little complex and there are extra forms that must be done correctly.
 However, the process in San Francisco is solid.
 If you do everything correctly, or have someone help you that knows how, you’ll get a Decree Changing Name honored everywhere.
 And, you’ll get it in a time frame and at a cost that you’re expecting if you’ve done your homework.
 It’s reliable and a trusted process, and that’s a good thing.

 How To Change Your Name in San Francisco

 Changing your name, legally, is both a legal process and then a project to get your ID and Official Records right.
 You can do all those things in San Francisco.
 You just need to know the different parts and what to do first.
 You can do it all yourself, but be sure to have enough time, money and patience to see it through.
 Learn the legal process, get your court order, and then start fixing your ID and Records.
 Each of those parts have a beginning, middle and good ending place if you want it to turn out well.

 Everywhere in California, including in San Francisco, to get a legal name change you have to complete all the required court forms, file everything in the correct courthouse, and publish in a qualified and cost-effective publication.
 If everything is done right, and if there are no objections, a Superior Court judge can sign a Decree Changing Name for you, upon approval.
 A certified copy of that court order is the name change document you need as proof to change ID and Official Records.